The following questions were asked during our webinar on how to appeal financial aid and merit scholarships. Watch the webinar here:

 Deciding to Appeal Financial Aid or Merit Scholarships

-If you put a deposit on a school, does it decrease your chances for an appeal (financial aid, comparative, or grants)?
+Will paying a college deposit decrease your student’s chances for receiving more money from an appeal (financial aid, comparative, or grants)?

 Applying early decision (ED) and/or sending in a deposit to a school to accept their offer, are signals to the college that your student is committed to attending no matter what.
 It’s unlikely a college will offer more merit scholarships to students in these situations.